MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - The required workload is onboarded, but to a limited extent.
 For instance:
  - A customer with a E3/P1 license has Defender for Endpoint workload enabled but without all the features of an E5/P2 license.
  - Microsoft Defenders for Endpoint customers see the “% of iOS devices not covered by security agents” metric grayed out if there are no onboarded or discovered iOS devices.
-- The respective control in Secure Score that the metric is based on is invalid for any reason, such as completed or risk accepted.
+- The respective control in secure score that the metric is based on is invalid for any reason, such as completed or risk accepted.

 Grayed out metrics aren't considered for score calculation.

 > [!NOTE]
-> Some instances of affected assets information, largely information originating in Secure Score, doesn't appear on the Affected Items tab in an individual metric.
+> Some instances of affected assets information, largely information originating in secure score, doesn't appear on the Affected Items tab in an individual metric.
 Also some critical asset information for assets in the Affected Items tab does not show.
 > Asset details are calculated on demand.
 > Cloud-related metrics apply only for subscription and their subsequent resources if the subscription is onboarded to a Cloud Security Posture Management (CSPM) Premium plan.
 > In some cases, metrics are more specific than the scope of the related recommendations.
 In such a case, the asset detail shown won't align with the asset details of the related recommendations.